Super-robbin/CV/README.md

 ### Teamwork and Collaboration

-While I am capable of working independently, I truly excel when collaborating within a team.
-Throughout my roles as a shop manager and receptionist, I placed a strong emphasis on nurturing robust relationships among team members.
-This comes naturally to me, largely due to my friendly disposition.
-Teamwork holds significant importance for me, as it consistently fosters a productive work environment and enhances overall performance.
-These abilities were especially valuable during my time at Makers, particularly when collaborating on group projects like MyPlace, Acebook and MakersBnB.
-I consistently ensured the well-being of all team members and encouraged open communication.
+Throughout my roles as a shop manager and receptionist, I placed a strong emphasis on building solid relationships among team members.
+These abilities were especially valuable during my time at Makers, particularly when collaborating on group projects.
+For instance, when working on Acebook project, there was a clear gap in skills and knowledge among team members.
+Therefore, I took the initiative to step into a leadership role.
+My aim was to create psychological safety where our peers felt free to ask for help or assistance with any task.
+I constantly checked the well-being of all team members and encouraged open communication, ensuring that everyone’s concerned was properly addressed, by scheduling daily stand-up meetings and retrospectives.
+As a result, we were able to develop a robust application and after going through a few mock-up rounds of presentation, we all presented equal parts of the project explaining specific aspects of it with confidence.

 ### Problem-solving